hackclub/hackclub/workshops/color_scheme_generator/README.md

 }
 ```

 The above component gets the `colors` array as a prop from another component and returns an array of `div` elements with a background color.
 Each element contains the respective `backgroundColor` in form of hex code.
-You can observe that a [`key`](https://reactjs.org/docs/lists-and-keys.html#keys) is given to every element for it's identity.
+You can observe that a [`key`](https://reactjs.org/docs/lists-and-keys.html#keys) is given to every element for its identity.

 Now we finished writing our `Color.js` component.
 But nothing will appear on the screen without rendering this component.

 Open the `App.js` component.
 To get a random color we will use a package called [randomcolor](https://randomcolor.lllllllllllllllll.com/).
-It is a small library which returns some random colors.
+It is a small library that returns some random colors.
 The package is already installed in the starter repl.

 Let's import `Color.js` and `randomColor` into our `App.js` component.
 Add these lines of code to the `App` component.